Fratton Park: Floodlights

 Portsmouth FC was the first English football club to stage a Football League match under floodlights, in a 22 February 1956 game against Newcastle United.
 These original floodlights were positioned at opposite ends on top of the South Stand and North Stand roofs.

 On 5 October 1961, planning permission was granted to Portsmouth FC to construct four new floodlight tower pylons in the four corners of Fratton Park, replacing the original 1956 roof-top sets which were removed after the four new towers were constructed in 1962.
 The Portsmouth Supporters Club contributed £12,000 (approx £254,000 in 2018) to the new pylon towers.

 In 1997, a five-year planning permission was granted to Portsmouth FC by the city council's planning department to remove and replace Fratton Park's four 1962 era corner floodlight lamp towers with a set of modern replacements, to be supplied by Abacus Lighting Limited, although this work was not undertaken following the late-nineties ownership of Terry Venables and Martin Gregory and the subsequent financial crisis that saw the club go into administration in 1999.

 In July 2015, work began by Musco Lighting to bring pitch illumination up to Championship standards for evening games at Fratton Park.
 The work was completed in September 2015.
 The new lamps were installed along the roof edges of the Fratton End, North Stand and Milton End stands of Fratton Park.
 This new lighting rendered the two northern corner floodlight towers obsolete and they were permanently switched off, with the illumination lamps removed from the north-east tower.
 At the time, there were no plans to remove the iconic 1962 pylon towers.
 During initial surveying work, it was discovered that the South Stand roof was not capable of supporting the new lighting equipment, so the decision was taken to keep the two southern corner floodlight towers operational.

-The pylons on the northern side of the ground were deactivated and removed during 2019.
-In April 2019, the club released a statement seeking planning permission to relocate the inactive north-west pylon to the north east perimeter of the car park behind the North Stand.
+The pylons on the northern side of the ground were deactivated and removed in 2019.
+In April 2019, the club released a statement seeking planning permission to relocate the inactive north-west pylon to the north-east perimeter of the car park behind the North Stand.